Best Poke in San Diego

 People are hooked on the poke trend right now.
 For people that are raw seafood lovers and looking for the best sushi in San Diego, you might consider trying poke instead.
 In San Diego, poke bowl joints seem to be popping up overnight.
 Step aside fish tacos and craft beer; it’s poke’s time to shine in the San Diego sunlight.

 While there’s certainly no shortage of poke in San Diego, not all raw fish salads are created equal.
 Luckily, we’re here to guide you on a San Diego tour to the standout spots.
 Because the below restaurants are all amazing, it didn’t feel right to rank them from best to worst (or vice versa).
-Instead, we’ve awarded each shop a first place, a gold medal, or another grand, prestigious prize for their standout signature.
+Instead, we’ve awarded each shop a first place, a gold medal, or another grand, prestigious prize for their standout daily.
 So, enjoy one, enjoy them all; here are the top five places for poke in San Diego.

 #1 It’s Raw Poke Shop